Brian Anderson Player Props: Brewers vs. Giants

 Brian Anderson At The Plate

-- Anderson has had an RBI in 10 games this year (32.3%), including five multi-RBI outings (16.1%).
-He has also driven in three or more of his team's runs in two contests.
+- In 31.3% of his games this season, Anderson has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in two contests.

-- He has scored in 13 of 31 games this season, and more than once 4 times.
+- In 13 of 32 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.